 Okay, so we couldn't write a full article on driving traffic to your website and not include a little bit of SEO.
 Updating and repurposing your content can work wonders for your search engine rankings, as well as driving traffic from other platforms such as social media (Pinterest included), email campaigns and even guest posting.

 How do we recommend you do it?
 Start with Google Analytics.
-If you aren't familiar with Google Analytics, get in touch with our team for a free 1-to-1 workshop to get you up to speed.
+If you aren't familiar with Google Analytics, get in touch with our team to get you up to speed.

 Within Google Analytics, head to Behaviour, then Site Content and finally All Pages.